Specialized Programs

 Filamin C (FLNC) is a type of filamin protein that is mainly found in skeletal and heart muscle cells, and it helps maintain stability of the muscle.
 There are some genetic variants (or mutations) that affect the FLNC gene that encodes for filamin C. These mutations can cause abnormal filamin C proteins, which in turn can lead to dysfunction in the heart.
 The UCSF FLNC Cardiomyopathy program aims to better understand how FLNC variants affect the heart in patients who have these mutations.

-Clonal hematopoiesis of indeterminate potential (CHIP)
+Clonal Hematopoiesis of Indeterminate Potential (CHIP)

 Learn more

 Clonal hematopoiesis of indeterminate potential (CHIP) occurs when somatic mutations occur in blood cells.
-These mutations do not directly cause cancer per say but they do lead to clonal expansion of cells and occur more commonly as patients age and may result in cancer.
+These mutations do not directly cause cancer per se but they do lead to clonal expansion of cells and occur more commonly as patients age and may result in cancer.
 It is now known that patients with CHIP are especially at risk for heart disease including acute heart attack and stroke.
 The UCSF CHIP clinic is developing ways to screen for, diagnose and treat CHIP patients.

 Cardiac Amyloidosis Program